Domestic Abuse

 If you’ve been charged with a domestic violence crime, you are likely already aware of what’s at stake.
 Even an accusation can do severe damage to your personal and professional reputation.
 A domestic violence allegation or conviction can also impact family law matters, including child custody

 There are always two sides to the story, and yours might involve extenuating circumstances, exaggerated charges, or even false accusations.
 At LeJeune & Associates, we can provide the legal advocacy you need to make sure that your side of the story is told.
 Our team includes a former prosecutor who understands how to effectively defend against domestic violence allegations.
-Protecting your future is our priority, and we are prepared to work tirelessly to achieve the best possible outcome.
-We are experienced trial attorneys who can fiercely represent you in court.

 You shouldn’t wait to get legal advice if you have been accused of any form of domestic violence.
 Call (337) 607-1908 or contact us online to schedule a confidential consultation with our Lafayette domestic abuse defense lawyers today.